 Being able to introduce rings made from authentic USS New Jersey teak wood has been one of the true pleasures of all the work we’ve done at Rustic and Main.
 It's not the first time we've made rings from unique materials.
 Heck, at this point it's not even the only battleship we've had the good fortune to use wood from.
 We had a limited amount of wood from the USS Missouri and continue to craft rings with teak from the USS North Carolina.
 Opportunities to form a true and meaningful connection with history are always special.
 Always precious.
 It's why we do what we do, and it never gets old.

-If you are looking to have a custom ring design made with USS North Carolina or USS New Jersey teak wood pleach reach out to our team at email@example.com.
+If you are looking to have a custom ring design made with USS North Carolina or USS New Jersey teak wood pleach reach out to our live chat team at any time.
 We can also create a ring for you made with your own personal piece of history, whether that be wood, uniform material, or even beans from your grandpa’s favorite coffee.
 We love to help preserve history and tell the stories that are meaningful to you.
 Take our ring style quiz to find out which of our ring collections is most suitable for you!